econ-ark/DynX/docs/guides/access/model_circuit_access.md

-# ModCraft Model Access Cheatsheet
+# Model Circuit Access Cheatsheet

-This document provides a quick reference for accessing components in the ModCraft framework.
+This document provides a quick reference for accessing components in the Dyn-X framework.

 ## Model Circuit Structure